Axis & Allies (2004 video game): Development and release

 Most of the designers at TimeGate working on the game were history buffs, and they watched World War II movies and documentaries at home for research.
 The Band of Brothers miniseries was popular with the team.
 Such research was used to size maps, create the appropriate number of cities, and to select which armies to be present.
 For example, the Normandy map was designed to be very large to accommodate all five beachheads: Utah, Omaha, Gold, Juno, and Sword.
 The map was designed to accommodate all four Allied divisions that landed and the two Axis corps defending the coast.
 For terrain design, the designer or artist working on the map would usually keep an atlas of the region by his desk for reference.
 The art team produced numerous terrain sets, such as the "Russian winter".

 The designers used game triggers to make special game events occur.
 For example, early development of the Battle of the Bulge mission focused on the defense of Bastogne by the 101st Airborne Division.
 The map design started out as a city with several airborne companies inside it.
 Using triggers, German troops were pulled to attack the city many times.
 If the player could hold out long enough, Patton's third army arrived to break the encirclement.

 The turn-based WWII mode in Axis & Allies was chiefly inspired by the Axis & Allies board game series.
 Although different in how it is played, the mode was said by lead designer Brian Wood to "capture the importance of the economic factors (which are often left out of WWII games), as well as to encompass the global aspect of the board game."

+Players who pre-ordered the game would receive a download link for one of two bonus missions: one based on the Battle of Dunkirk, available for those who pre-ordered the Axis & Allies at GameStop, and one on Operation Barabrossa, for customers of Electronics Boutique.
+Other retailers participated as well.